001TestRun958/PythonLanguageCards/README.md

 1) GUI with images and widgets.
 Here you can upload your own images or customize the widgets as well.
 2) in shorter_content.csv are downloaded some english words with their czech translation.
 3) after pressing the button "right" the word will stay in shorter_content.csv but will be removed from the list of words which should display for next time and will be included in a new created file "known_words.csv".
-4) after pressing the button "wrong" which means that user did not know the word, the word will appear in the list "to_learn" again.
+4) after pressing the button "wrong" which means that user did not know the word, the word will stay in the "to_learn" list and will appear again.
 <br>Good luck!

 ## Visualisation
-<a href="">Short introduction of game</a>
+<a href="https://github.com/001TestRun958/PythonLanguageCards/blob/main/Flashy_Flipcards.mp4">Short introduction of game</a>

 ## Installation
 Please see the appropriate guide and if needed download the latest version of Python: